Skip to main content

 Recruitment with a Vision

-To achieve this, we use targeted recruitment campaigns that speak directly to potential volunteers’ desires to make a difference in specific ways.
+We do this by enlisting targeted recruitment campaigns that directly address potential volunteers’ aspirations to make a difference in specific ways.

-For instance, if our goal is to enhance educational opportunities for underprivileged children, we reach out to communities and professional networks that have a stake in education—teachers, student organisations, and education majors.
+For instance, if the aim is to enhance educational opportunities for underprivileged children, we target communities and professional networks that are vested in education: teachers, student groups, and education majors.

-We share real stories about the impacts we’ve made and outline clear paths for volunteers to contribute, ensuring they know exactly how their efforts will be utilised and valued.
+We share real stories of the difference we are making and provide clear ways for volunteers to get involved, so that they know exactly how their efforts will be used and valued.

 Tailored Roles to Maximise Impact